< 1 minute read|Published by FAIRWINDS

 Protect Their Technology

-If your loved one uses a computer, tablet, or smartphone, make sure their software and security systems are regularly updated to protect against cyber threats.
-You might also consider investing in identity protection services that include credit monitoring and fraud alerts, providing an extra layer of security.
+If your loved one uses a computer, tablet, or smartphone, help ensure their software and security updates are up to date.
+These updates play an important role in protecting against known cyber threats and vulnerabilities.
+Identity protection services with credit monitoring and fraud alerts can also provide additional reassurance.

-If you think that an older adult is being financially abused, don’t hesitate to act.
-Report your concerns to Adult Protective Services (APS) in your state, local law enforcement, and the individual’s financial institution.
-Many communities also offer support through senior advocacy groups and hotlines that can provide guidance and assistance.
+If you suspect that an older adult is experiencing financial abuse, it’s important to act.
+Contact Adult Protective Services (APS) in your state, local law enforcement, and the individual’s financial institution.
+Many communities also offer support through senior advocacy groups and hotlines that can help guide next steps.
+Acting early can help limit financial loss and protect a lifetime of progress.